How to become a school counsellor in Australia

 The University of Canberra offers a range of counselling courses online, allowing you to become qualified in as little as eight months:

-• Graduate Certificate in Counselling: a introduction to the foundational skills to practise respectful and inclusive counselling.
+- Graduate Certificate in Counselling: a introduction to the foundational skills to practise respectful and inclusive counselling.

-• Graduate Diploma in Counselling: this qualification extends and expands learners’ counselling skills with practical, in-personal experience, support and feedback from academics.
+- Graduate Diploma in Counselling: this qualification extends and expands learners’ counselling skills with practical, in-personal experience, support and feedback from academics.

-• Master of Counselling: an postgraduate course comprising research-led content delivered via supported and interactive teaching.
+- Master of Counselling: an postgraduate course comprising research-led content delivered via supported and interactive teaching.
 The Master of Counselling sees students work closely with clinical supervisors while undertaking placement units that encourage experiential learning.

-Guide the way with University of Canberra's online Master of Counselling.
+Guide the way with the University of Canberra's online Master of Counselling.
 Call 1300 471 770 to speak with a Student Enrolment Adviser, or download a brochure from our website.